 Growing in the City

-Growing in the City is all about enhancing our local, urban food systems.
+Growing in the City is all about enhancing our local, urban food systems on both public and private land.

 Urban gardening and food production contribute positively to health and well-being, social interaction, connection to nature, and environmental education, while creating healthy and diverse ecosystems, building communities and our food security.